 Area Eligibility During the COVID-19 Outbreak

-This policy provides guidance to a) National School Lunch Program (NSLP) School Food Authorities operating under the Seamless Summer Option (SSO) or b) Summer Food Service Program (SFSP) sponsors about expanding area eligibility during the coronavirus (COVID-19) meal distribution process.
+This policy provides guidance to a) National School Lunch Program (NSLP) School Food Authorities operating under the Seamless Summer Option (SSO); b) Summer Food Service Program (SFSP) sponsors; or c) Child and Adult Care Food Program (CACFP) Sponsors operating the At-Risk Afterschool Care Component about expanding area eligibility during the coronavirus (COVID-19) meal distribution process.

 Under the Richard B. Russell National School Lunch Act section 13(a)(1)(A) and program regulations at 7 CFR 225.2, 225.6(c)(2)(i)(G), 225.6(c)(3)(i)(B), 225.6(d)(1)(i), 225.14(c)(3) and 225.16(b)(4), sponsors are required to conduct regularly scheduled food service for children from areas in which poor economic conditions exist.
 The act and cited regulations envision program operators maintaining children’s access to nutritious meals during the summer months and supporting families experiencing financial hardship.
 However, the U.S. Department of Agriculture (USDA) Food and Nutrition Service recognizes that during the current public health emergency, households in areas that do not meet the criteria of poor economic conditions may be facing financial hardship.